The Roth 401(k)

 Yes.
 Your participation in a 401(k) plan has no impact on your ability to contribute to an IRA (Roth or traditional).
-You can contribute up to $5,500 to an IRA in 2016 ($6,500 if you’re age 50 or older).
-(Note, your ability to contribute to a Roth IRA may be limited if your “modified adjusted gross income” (MAGI) exceeds certain levels.
-Similarly, your ability to make deductible contributions to a traditional IRA may be limited if your MAGI exceeds certain levels and you (or your spouse) participate in a 401(k) plan.)
+You can contribute up to $6,000 to an IRA in 2022 ($7,000 if you’re age 50 or older).
+Your ability to contribute to a Roth IRA may be limited if your modified adjusted gross income (MAGI) exceeds certain levels.
+Similarly, your ability to make deductible contributions to a traditional IRA may be limited if your MAGI exceeds certain levels and you (or your spouse) participate in a 401(k) plan.

 Are Distributions Really Tax Free?

 Because your Roth 401(k) contributions are made on an after-tax basis, they’re always free from federal income tax when distributed from the plan.
-But the investment earnings on your Roth contributions are tax free only if you meet the requirements for a “qualified distribution.”
+Investment earnings on your Roth contributions are tax free if you meet the requirements for a qualified distribution.

 - It’s made after the end of a five-year waiting period